JulianKnodt/nerf_atlas/readme.md

 Note: NeRF is stupid slow.
 Writing out one of these extensions takes about half an hour, training it takes about a day, and my GPU is much smaller than any used in the papers.

+Voxel Implementation:

+There is a relatively simple voxel implementation, both for static and dynamic scenes.
+This is actively being worked on and extended so that it will be more efficient.

 **Datasets Supported**:

 - NeRF Synthetic (`--data-kind original`)